 Things have been a bit quiet on here recently because I've been distracted by Recorded Delivery, a Yorkshire Festival commissioned project I'm involved with.
 This new project has a lot in common with The Most Difficult Thing Ever, the main difference being its extension over a wider area than solely Huddersfield.
 Material will be available to stream in audio and video forms via QR codes on the streets or via the Recorded Delivery blog.
 You can also stay in touch with Recorded Delivery events via its Facebook page or, probably less reliably, via my Twitter account.

 Anyway, here's a sample:

 I'll be reading from The Most Difficult Thing Ever at the Marble Beerhouse in Chorlton, Manchester, this Wednesday evening (May 25th) as part of the Chorlton Arts Festival.

 Tuesday, 17 May 2016

 I follow the minibus taxi with Rock’n’Roll Will Never Die written above the back window.
-We pass dandelions, bluebells, flowering current, rogue tulips, and some jackdaws pecking at a new calf.
+We pass dandelions, bluebells, flowering currant, rogue tulips, and some jackdaws pecking at a new calf.
 On and up into Audi country.

 “Has anything changed since your last visit?” asks the dentist’s receptionist.
-“I’m drinking much more wine” says the woman in the quilted jacket.
+“I’m drinking much more wine,” says the woman in the quilted jacket.

 Outside the shop with the display of Worker Wagg Beef & Veg Worker Complete dog food on the fake grass underneath the broken awning, the rain has left a long pink stripe of cherry blossom along the gutter at the edge of the road.